SLAment/Genomics/README.md

 	$ ./gff3TOtbl.py NyNewAnnotation.gff3 MyMtContig.fa --mfannot --partial > NyNewAnnotation.tbl

+- `gtfAugustus2gff.py` - Script to transform the ugly gtf produced by Augustus (v.
+3.3.3) into a proper gff3.

 - `gtfRM2gff.py` - Script to transform the output of RepeatMasker (obtained with option `-gff` in RepeatMasker, which has a misleading name because it's a gtf) into a normal gff3.
 It also appends a color attribute to normal repeats (`-c`) and to simple repeats (`-s`) to be displayed in [The Integrative Genomics Viewer (IGV)](http://software.broadinstitute.org/software/igv/).

 - `invertingBEDs.py` - Script to invert the coordinates of a BED file along a scaffold.
 It works with other file types as long as there is a scaffold and at least one coordinate column.
 This is useful when you wish you had done your analysis on the reverse-complement sequence of your reference fasta.